Prosecutor Resignations Regarding Case of Mayor Eric Adams

 So many things about these circumstances are not normal, and not what we want for our criminal justice system, our system of government, and our democracy.

-This gets into minutia but relevant for my interests.
+This gets into minutia but relevant for my interests (and my prior book on Policies and Procedures).

 I can imagine the hectic back-and-forth as prosecutors resign and Emil Bove and other remaining DOJ prosecutors draft the motion to dismiss.
 Within the metadata of the PDF motion to dismiss there is a clue that the Word document might have had this filename: